podviaznikov/podviaznikov.com/journal.md

 There is a big demand among progressive young people for living (and building) modern Western state.
 There are artists who can show to the rest of us what we want and need and there is middle-class that would be able to execute these changes.
-None of this people is going to ask for the permissions from our government or from other countries.
+None of these people is going to ask for the permissions from our government or from other countries.
 And that is the most significant fundamental change that happened.
 People did realize that they are in charge of everything and there is a way to achieve what they want.